 So not always possible depending on your beach – but the sea provides an added advantage for your little ones that are learning to swim or even older ones that are perfecting strokes the salt content means that you float easier.
 Calm seas that are safe for swimming – check to see if there are any dangerous currents or other things that mean that it wouldn’t be safe if it is then get in with your children and make this the summer they learn to swim or perfect their front crawl or back stroke.

-9. Discover what lives below the waves
+Discover what lives below the waves

-If this is something that you are interested in – research the area that you are going to first on the net find where the best beaches are and get a hammer and chisel sorted out that the children and you can use – always take care especially near cliffs and look for advice from the area experts but it’s great fun and discoveries can be made.
+If this is something that you are interested in – research the area that you are going to first and find where the best beaches are.
+Get a hammer and chisel sorted out that the children and you can use – always take care, especially near cliffs, and look for advice from the area experts but it’s great fun and discoveries can be made.

 - Make pitfall traps and see what bugs can be found in your area.